To day I’m bringing another ‘What you need to get started’ guide, this time for Cross Stitch.

 As I said at the beginning when talking about kits, my top tip would be to start small.
 You want a design that is a little picture or card.
 You will be able to finish it in one or two sittings and will feel the essential sense of accomplishment before you move on to bigger and more complex things.

-I was quite surprised to find that over the years I’ve only every shared two cross stitch projects, both are good for beginners, the traditional sampler is much bigger and will take much longer to complete.
+I was quite surprised to find that over the years I’ve only ever shared a few cross stitch projects, the first two are good for beginners, the traditional sampler is much bigger and will take much longer to complete.
 The others would be good for all levels of ability.
-Just click on the photos to see the full project details, tutorials and patterns.
+Just click on the photos to see the full project details, tutorials and patterns etc.

 I have a cross stitch section on my embroidery board on Pinterest too, which you might find a good source of inspiration too.
 Or ask a friend who you know likes to cross stitch, I’m confident that all cross stitcher have a great selection of designs they’d be happy to share.
 Or maybe pick up a cross stitch magazine, they are a good and inexpensive way to get a whole load of designs to get started with.